robkuijpers/shaileopen/README.md

 Added logo image to toolbar.
 Added gulp task to copy images.
 Added icomoon: home, refresh and about/info icon.

-TODO:
-- Fix whitespace around logo image.
+Whitespace around logo image.
-- Fix styling and logo in toolbar.
+Styling and logo in toolbar.
-- Add icons in menu.
+Add icons in menu.
-- Set App icon.
-- Style tiles on home page.
+Style tiles on home page.

-Run the app on an iPhone.
+Run the app on an iPhone:
+- sudo npm install -g --unsafe-perm ios-deploy
+- ionic run ios

 Run the app on and Andriod device.
+- I do not (yet) have an andriod device.

 Step 4
 ======
+Set App icon.
 Add slider with sponsor images.
+Open pages when clicking tiles on home page.
 Check database connection and give error message if unavailable.
 Add services to retrieve data:
 - dates